ufwt/datAFLow/fuzzalloc/README.md

 We use LLVM 7.0 (available from http://releases.llvm.org/download.html#7.0.0).

-To compile the [SVF](https://github.com/SVF-tools/SVF) analysis pass, set the `SVF_PATH` CMake flag (or environment variable) to point to the SVF source code directory.

 # Usage

 `libfuzzalloc` is a drop-in replacement for malloc and friends.
 When using